Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Forecast for the DESI-like survey

 where $P_{\rm nl}(k,z)$ is the nonlinear matter power spectrum without the {primordial} oscillatory features at $z$, which includes the BAO wiggles and is equivalent to the nonlinear matter power spectrum of the no-wiggle model.
-However, since there is only one {simulation} realisation for {a single} no-wiggle model, which cannot provide a smooth nonlinear matter power spectrum, {and since a fast method to get $P_{\rm mod}$ is more convenient in the Fisher analysis,} we use the {{\sc halofit}} model {in the {\sc camb}} code to calculate $P_{\rm nl}(k,z)$ instead.
+However, since there is only one {simulation} realisation for {a single} no-wiggle model, which cannot provide a smooth nonlinear matter power spectrum, {and since a fast method to get $P_{\rm mod}$ is more convenient in the Fisher analysis,} we use the {{\sc halofit}} model {in the {\sc camb}} code to calculate $P_{\rm nl}(k,z)$ instead \Baojiunew{later in this work}. \Yuhaonew{We have checked that the fractional difference between the simulated no-wiggle power spectrum and the one computed by {\sc halofit} is below $10\%$ within the entire fitting range.}

 The broadband galaxy power spectrum in real space is not a direct observable due to the measurement in the angular and redshift coordinates instead of the 3D comoving coordinates.
-In order to relate the observed galaxy power spectrum $P_{\rm obs}(\boldsymbol{k},z)$ to the modelled galaxy power spectrum $P_{\rm mod}(k,z)$, the standard practice is to project the galaxies to their comoving positions assuming some reference cosmology via the coordinate transformation based on the relations
+In order to relate the observed galaxy power spectrum $P_{\rm obs}(\boldsymbol{k},z)$ to the modelled \Baojiunew{matter} power spectrum $P_{\rm mod}(k,z)$, the standard practice is to project the galaxies to their comoving positions assuming some reference cosmology via the coordinate transformation based on the relations